mitmul/mlx-plamo/README.md

 An example of generating text with [PLaMo-13b](https://tech.preferred.jp/en/blog/llm-plamo/) using MLX.

+This example consumes about 27.5GB memory while text generation if the original bfloat16 weights are used as is.

 ### Setup

 If your Python environment doesn't have poetry, install it first: